shalinsingh818/CS460EmergencyHospitalDB/notes/README.md

 **Frontend Stack**: PyQt 5 (OR) HTML/BOOTSTRAP

 # Purpose
-Purpose of this document is to provide a general summary/requirement analysis of what tCritiCare is and how it functions.
+Purpose of this project is to create an application that can be used in hospitals and emergency rooms to organize, save, edit and evaluate patient information.
+This document is contract between the client and developers that verify the requirements of the application.

 ## Scope
 Criticare is an information management system for emergency rooms/critical care centers.
 The application stores information on a database and allows users to view, read, update and enter hospital related information.
 Some of the main features of criticare are managing patient/employee information, reserve rooms to perform procedures on patient and diagnose and provide the proper medical care in emergencies.